-Newspapers are the great source of knowledge, not only they make you aware of what’s happening around, but also adds to general knowledge, and benefits you in lots of other ways.
+Newspapers are a great source of knowledge, not only do they make you aware of what’s happening around you, but also add to general knowledge, and benefits you in lots of other ways.
 All successful people start their day by reading the newspaper.

-50% of your general knowledge topics will be covered if you read newspaper daily.
-So, make it a habit of reading newspaper every day (preferably English) .
+50% of your general knowledge topics will be covered if you read the newspaper daily.
+So, make it a habit of reading the newspaper every day (preferably English).
 It’s not important that you should do it in the morning, but any time of the day.

 Prepare for English

 Having a good grip on English is very important to crack the written exam of the clerk, because as you must have seen above, 1 part of the written exam is entirely dedicated to English, and it carries 100 marks.
 So, make sure that you do practice for English, pay special attention to it.

 Books are not the only sources of knowledge, you can gain knowledge from so many different things.
 Internet is the ultimate free source of learning and adding to your knowledge.
 So, instead of just using it for social networks, use is it to gain knowledge.

 If there is any subject that you don’t find interesting or which is giving you the hard time to understand, then look for it on the internet, you will find tons of website, explaining things in an interesting and easy way.
 Be a smart learner, and use the internet for your benefit.